DEFRA/ffc-development-guide/standards/ci-pipeline.md

 ## Supported technologies
 - Node.js
-- .NET Core
+- .NET
+- Helm charts
+- Azure Functions
+- Docker images
+- npm packages

 ## Pipeline trigger
 The pipeline will trigger automatically on any commit to a branch with an open Pull Request (PR) or the main branch.
+Assuming the repository is configured in line with [Source control standards](source-code.md).

 ## Build steps
 The steps for a PR or main build are more or less the same.
 The most significant difference is there is no deployment to a dedicated PR Kubernetes namespace with a main build.
 Instead additional build assets are created.